chenx/WordPress_Extension/README.md

 This is easily done by including functions get_header() and get_footer().

-Thus a minimal complete page template is:
+Thus a minimal page template is:

 ```php
 <?php